randelpalu/api-v3-docs/affiliates/Poland.md

 # Introduction

-Traffic Control is a company that specializes on the quality lead generation.
+Credy is a company that specializes on the quality lead generation.
-This document further describes how to integrate API to send leads to Traffic Control.
+This document further describes how to integrate API to send leads to Credy.
 Should you have any questions, please do not hesitate to contact the IT manager at [it@credy.eu](mailto:it@credy.eu).

 ## General information